ibm-cloud-docs/openshift/openshift_registry.md

         <td>Private registries are a good choice to protect your images from being used and changed by unauthorized users.
 Private registries must be set up by the cluster administrator to make sure that access, storage quotas, image trust and other features work as intended.<br><br>
         By default, your [OpenShift clusters are integrated with the private {{site.data.keyword.registrylong_notm}}](#openshift_iccr) through image pull secrets that are set up in the `default` project. {{site.data.keyword.registrylong_notm}} is a highly available, multi-tenant private registry to store your own images.
 You can also pull IBM-provided images from the global `icr.io` registry, and licensed software from the entitled registry.
 With {{site.data.keyword.registrylong_notm}}, you can manage images for multiple clusters with seamless integration with {{site.data.keyword.cloud_notm}} IAM and billing.<br><br>
         Advantages of using {{site.data.keyword.registrylong_notm}} with the internal registry:<ul>
-        <li>Local image caching for faster builds via the internal registry.</li>
-        <li>Deployments in other projects can refer to the image stream so that you do not need to copy pull secrets to each project.</li>
         <li>Sharing images across multiple clusters without needing to push images to multiple registries.</li>
         <li>[Automatically scanning](/docs/Registry?topic=va-va_index) the vulnerability of images.</li>
         <li>Controlling access through [{{site.data.keyword.cloud_notm}} IAM policies](/docs/Registry?topic=registry-user) and [separate regional registries](/docs/Registry?topic=registry-registry_overview#registry_regions).</li>